 Bitcoin is a new global asset class

 Bitcoin is a digital commodity

 Bitcoin is virtual property

 Bitcoin is gold 2.0

 Bitcoin is money

 Bitcoin is ...a revolution

 It is important to keep in mind that there is no correct or incorrect use case with the Bitcoin network.
-The technology was designed and developed as an open platform and community for the world - for your personal benefit and specific use case - whatever that may be.
+And of course depending on whether you're referencing B-BITCOIN (the NETWORK) or b-bitcoin (the ASSET), the conversation and adjectives may be somewhat confusing.
+The open-source technology platform was designed, developed, and delpoyed as an "open platform" and community for the world for your personal benefit and specific use case - whatever that may be.

 To better understand bitcoin as a new global asset class we invite you to continue learning below.
 CLICK HERE TO VIEW +100 BITCOIN VIDEOS